 - Sound and music are powerful things they have the power to calm us, make us feel happy, make us feel like we are not alone.
 Music was created to make listeners feel a particular way. - Harnessing how music makes us feel can be a way to boost your own wellbeing. - Think of at least 5 songs that make you feel on top of the world.
 Share these with each other and discuss what it is about that song that makes you feel motivated or like you can take on any challenge. - Is it a particular memory or moment, maybe it's the lyrics or the way the instruments sound? - What other things make you feel like you can tackle anything?
 How can you use these to build you up when you are feeling low?
-Share with each other and commit to exploring each other's methods. - ◆ Discuss how you can utilise culture and creativity to support you with your resilience and motivation. - Why not create your own motivational playlist together on a streaming platform or on You Tube so you can listen to it whenever you need a bit of a boost!
+Share with each other and commit to exploring each other's methods.

+- motivation. - Why not create your own motivational playlist together on a streaming platform or on + YouTube so you can listen to it whenever you a bit of a boost!